jinlab-imvr/Deform3DGS/README.md

 To use the [StereoMIS](https://zenodo.org/records/7727692) dataset, please follow this [github repo](https://github.com/aimi-lab/robust-pose-estimatot.git) to preprocess the dataset and organize the depth, masks, images, intrinsic and extrinsic parameters in the same format as [EndoNeRF](https://github.com/med-air/EndoNeRF).
 In our implementation, we used [RAFT](https://github.com/princeton-vl/RAFT) to estimate the stereo depth for [StereoMIS](https://zenodo.org/records/7727692) clips.

 A script `stereomis2endonerf.py` is provided to reformat clips extracted from the StereoMIS dataset.
-Of note, this script only supports settings (as EndoNeRF dataset) where the camera view is fixed.
+Following EndoNeRF dataset, this script only supports fixed-view settings.

 The data structure is as follows: